 What is climate change?

-Climate change is the significant and lasting change in the statistical distribution of weather patterns over a period ranging from decades to millions of years.
-It may be a change in average weather conditions, or in the distribution of weather around the average conditions (i.e., more or fewer extreme weather events).
-(See Wikipedia: climate change.)
+Climate change, then, is a significant and lasting change in the statistical distribution of weather patterns.
+This can happen over a period ranging from decades to millions of years.
+This could be changes in the average weather conditions, such as the average date the wet season begins in the tropics, or it could be changes in the frequency of extreme weather events like floods, droughts and storms.

 What causes global warming?

 Temperatures on Earth are liveable because of a natural process called the greenhouse effect.
-When the sun’s radiation reaches our atmosphere, some is reflected back into space, and some passes through and is absorbed by the Earth.
+When the sun’s radiation reaches our atmosphere, some is reflected back into space, while some passes through and is absorbed by the Earth.
 This causes the surface of the Earth to warm up.
-Heat from the Earth is radiated outward and absorbed by gases present in the Earth’s atmosphere, the so-called “greenhouse gases”.
-This process prevents heat from disappearing, providing an average temperature of around +15°C instead of -19°C.
+Heat from the Earth is radiated outward and absorbed by gases present in the Earth’s atmosphere.
+These are called “greenhouse gases”.
+These gases prevent heat from disappearing back into space and keep the Earth at an average temperature of about +15°C instead of -18°C.

 Picture: Human induced greenhouse effect, source: US National Park Service

 Climate change is altering our environment, economy, health and communities in diverse ways.
 Scientists warn that if we do not make substantial changes in order to keep global temperature rises below 1.5C, the results will be disastrous.

 The IPCC special report on global warming of 1.5C was commissioned with the intention of establishing a scientific understanding of what the consequences are of 1.5C global warming scenario, and of higher temperature scenarios.
 Here we summarise some of them: